ivillamadrid/FloodMapping/docs/source/lsm.rst

 ---------------------------------
 Multi-Spectral and Panchromatic imagery are subject to the presence of cloud cover, whereas SAR microwaves are not perturbed.
 For the former group access to pre-event images or filtering techniques are needed.
 The presence of vegetation over water bodies is a common and frequent source of noise for any exploitation of remote sensing imagery.
-SAR imagery researchers and practitioners continue improving algorithms to identify water bodies under vegetation or between buildings, considering effects like double bounce and shadows for the backscatter, that depend on the wave-length, polarisation and incidence angle, and of course the surface roughness and dielectric properties, but those SAR processing  techniques are out of the scope of this basic manual, we only deal with semantic segmentation at pixel level, but training with or without supervision classifiers within Deep-Learning frameworks using Convolutional Neural Networks (CNN), the known case of U-Net, will be introduced in a further stage.
+SAR imagery researchers and practitioners continue improving algorithms to identify water bodies under vegetation or between buildings, considering effects like double bounce and shadows for the backscatter, that depend on the wave-length, polarisation and incidence angle, and of course the surface roughness and dielectric properties, but those SAR processing  techniques are out of the scope of this basic manual.

 Image processing: edge detectors and buffers
 --------------------------------------------